What’s Your Plan to Document Process Procedures?

+Your core business processes change in response to market forces, competition, regulations, customer demand, the economy, culture, personal beliefs, and many other factors.
 Business and organizational development is about business process change: not as in “process change — the event”, but “process change — the journey“.
-What’s Your Plan to Document Processes Procedures during your process journey?
+What’s your plan to document process procedures during your process journey?

-Your business processes change in response to market forces, competition, regulations, customer demand, the economy, culture, personal beliefs, and many other factors.
 The question isn’t about what is causing the business process changes — we know your business processes are going to change — the question is do you have a plan to document processes and procedures?
 Usually, we define our business processes as we develop them.
 We look at the process as it is now and write it down.

 Granted, there are some processes that are so simple, it doesn’t make sense to document them.
 Are you writing procedures without knowing where you are or where your headed?

 Staying Ahead of Change

 Everything changes.
 We don’t want to adhere to our procedures so rigidly that we’re unprepared for change.
 We need to review our processes routinely – as we’re in the midst of them, and on a periodic basis – so we know if we’re getting the results we want.

 (a) have a baseline for improving them and,